Great American vacations

 Move over, staycation.
 Americans are ready to travel again.

-Spending on domestic travel by U.S. residents is projected to grow by about 5 percent in 2011, according to the U.S. Travel Association in Washington, D.C.
-Travel spending dropped nearly 8 percent in 2009, due to the recession.
+Spending on domestic travel by U.S. residents is projected to grow about 3.6% in 2015, according to the U.S. Travel Association in Washington, D.C.
+Travel spending dropped nearly 9% in 2009 due to the recession, but it has steadily increased every year since.

 Here is a quick guide to classic American vacations for less at some of the United States' most-visited destinations.